 Core Competency Objectives

 Each competency module covers several objectives.
-You can download an overview of the curriculum’s objectives.
+You can download the core competencies and objectives here: MiCHWA Curriculum Objectives_2018.
 Successful completion of the curriculum does not currently result in college credit.

 In October 2017, MiCHWA began recognizing CHWs eligible for certification, based on MiCHWA CHW Training and accomplishment in the eight MiCHWA CHW Core Competencies.
 MiCHWA is working with key stakeholders and state partners to identify processes and policies to move forward with CHW certification recognized by the State of Michigan.
 Please see the MiCHWA CHW Registry page for more information.